EBVcube/EBVCubeVisualizer/README.md

    - Use the file browser to select a NetCDF file containing EBV data.

 3. **Select Parameters:**
-   - Choose the desired `Entity`, `Time`, `Scenario`, and `Metric` from the dropdown menus.
+   - Choose the desired `Entity`(e.g., species), `Time`(e.g., year), `Metric` (e.g., Biodiversity metric) and `Scenario` from the dropdown menus.

-4. **Display Data:**
+4. **Visualize Data:**
-   - Click the `Add Layer` button to visualize the selected subset of data on the QGIS canvas.
+   - Click the `Add Layer` button to display the selected subset of data on the QGIS canvas.
+The layer will be styled with an automatically generated color ramp base on the data values.

 5. **Customize Visualization:**
-   - The plugin automatically applies a color ramp to the displayed data.
-You can further customize the visualization using the QGIS layer properties.

-## Example Workflow

-1. **Load the NetCDF File:**
-   - Open the plugin and navigate to your NetCDF file.
-Load it into the plugin.

-2. **Select Parameters:**
-   - Choose the specific `Entity` (e.g., species), `Time` (e.g., year), `Scenario` (e.g., climate scenario), and `Metric` (e.g., biodiversity metric) that you want to visualize.

-3. **Visualize Data:**
-   - The selected subset will be displayed on the QGIS canvas with an automatically generated color ramp based on the data values.

-4. **Explore and Analyze:**
-   - Use QGIS tools to explore, analyze, and interpret the EBV data.
-Apply further QGIS functionality, such as spatial analysis or custom styling, to gain insights from the visualized data.
+   - Use QGIS layer properties to further customize the visualization, such as adjusting the color scheme or applaying spatial analysis tools.

 ## Dependencies